CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: CFLOBDDs

-\eqref{DecisionRecurrence} helps us to establish Decision-Tree Soundness (Requirement (\ref{Req:DTSoundness}) from \sectref{Requirements}).
-As discussed above, \eqref{DecisionRecurrence} has the solution $D(k) = 2^k$, so each matched path from the entry vertex of a level-$k$ CFLOBDD passes through the entry vertex of a level-$0$ grouping exactly $2^k$ times before ending at some terminal value $v \in V$, where $V$ is some value domain.
-Consequently, each (multi-terminal) CFLOBDD represents a Boolean function of the form $\{ T,F \}^{2^k} \rightarrow V$, thereby showing that Requirement (\ref{Req:DTSoundness}) is met.
+\eqref{DecisionRecurrence} allows us to establish Requirement (\ref{Req:DTSoundness}) from \sectref{Requirements}. \eqref{DecisionRecurrence} has the solution $D(i) = 2^i$, so each matched path from the entry vertex of a level-$k$ CFLOBDD passes through the entry vertex of a level-$0$ grouping exactly $2^k$ times before reaching a terminal value $v \in V$, for some value domain $V$.
+Consequently, each (multi-terminal) CFLOBDD represents a function in $\{ T,F \}^{2^k} \rightarrow V$---i.e., the same set of functions that decision trees represent.

-We can go beyond just counting the number of decisions encountered by applying the $\CIP$ to obtain an operational semantics for (mock-)CFLOBDDs, given as \algref{OperationalSemantics}.
+We can also use the $\CIP$ to obtain an operational semantics for (mock-)CFLOBDDs, given as \algref{OperationalSemantics}.
 This algorithm is a divide-order-and-conquer algorithm that specifies how to interpret a given CFLOBDD \texttt{n} with respect to a given Assignment \texttt{a} to the Boolean variables.
 (We assume that an Assignment is given as an array of Booleans, whose entries---starting at index-position 1---are the values of the successive variables.)

 Subroutine \texttt{InterpretGrouping} performs a recursive traversal over n, following AConnections, BConnections, and return edges.
 When a level-$0$ grouping is reached, the value of the current Boolean variable is consulted (\lineref{Interpret:Fork}, in the case of a ForkGrouping), or ignored (\lineref{Interpret:DontCare}, in the case of a DontCareGrouping). (\Lineref{Interpret:NoDistinction} can be ignored for now; it is an optimization that is discussed in \sectref{NoDistinctionProtoCFLOBDDs}.)
 In \linerefs{Interpret:AConnection}{Interpret:BConnections}, Assignment \texttt{a} is split in half: the Boolean values in the first half are interpreted during the traversal of \texttt{g}'s AConnection (\lineref{Interpret:AConnection}); the values in the second half are interpreted during the traversal of one of \texttt{g}'s BConnections (\lineref{Interpret:BConnections}), selected according to the value \texttt{i} obtained in \lineref{Interpret:AConnection} from the call on \texttt{InterpretGrouping()} with \texttt{g}'s AConnection.